What Is a Week Without Walls? Meaning, Benefits & School Program Guide

 • Foster global citizenship and intercultural understanding

-• Build resilience, leadership, and communication skills through collaboration with local organizations
+• Build resilience, leadership, confidence, and communication skills

-• Strengthen community bonds among students, educators, and peers
+• Strengthen community bonds among students and educators

 Week Without Walls vs. Traditional Field Trips

-While both Week Without Walls and Traditional Field Trips involve learning outside the classroom, Week Without Walls programs are built for transformational growth, not just exposure.
-Here’s how they compare across core areas of intent, curriculum, and student impact:
+While both involve learning outside the classroom, Week Without Walls programs are intentionally designed for transformational growth—not just exposure.
+Here’s how they differ:

 Feature Week Without Walls Traditional Field Trip